 Summer Collegiate Orchestra Institute

-Over a 4-week period starting on July 21, 2020, the Collegiate Orchestra Institute will offer rehearsals, sectionals, and master classes with virtuoso string players, giving students the opportunity to advance their skills and form collegial relationships with other developing professionals.
-A culminating performance will take place on August 12, 2020.
+Over a 4-week period starting on TBD, the Collegiate Orchestra Institute will offer rehearsals, sectionals, and master classes with virtuoso string players, giving students the opportunity to advance their skills and form collegial relationships with other developing professionals.
+A culminating performance will take place on TBD.

 “Every serious college music student finds that high quality festival experiences during the summer months lead to tremendous growth,” Conservatory Associate Dean of Programs and Director of the Collegiate Orchestra Institute, Nicole Peragine, said.
 “This is a wonderful chance to further prepare for their professional musical experiences beyond the early years of college.”